The Sovereign #iwill Fund 1.0 Grants

 YES!
 Brixham’s Christmas Grotto project received £1,835.

 YES!
-Brixham used their grant to support 5 young people aged 14-20 lead on their annual, youth-run Christmas Grotto in December 2022, which was available to anyone and offered children the chance to see Santa and receive a present.
+Brixham used their grant to support five young people aged 14-20 to lead on their annual, youth-run Christmas Grotto in December 2022, which was available to anyone and offered children the chance to see Santa and receive a present.

 The young people led on organisation, building and delivering the event, helped with fundraising and actively engaged with the community.